 We must have a deep relationship with God.
 In Lk 9:23, Jesus said “If anyone who wishes to come after me, he must deny himself take up his cross daily and follow me”.
 First, to deepen our relationship with God we must be a servant by denying ourselves.
-We think of other first more than ourselves.
+We think of others first more than ourselves.
 We do not look to our personal well-being as we serve our Jesus, our Master.
-Jesus exemplify the model of servanthood.
-Therefore, we must imitate Him all the way.
-Second, we must be take up our cross daily, not once a year, not monthly, not weekly but daily.
-Let the cross be our banner as we engage the enemy.
+Jesus exemplifies the model of servanthood.
+We must imitate Him all the way.
+Second, we must be willing to take up our cross daily, not once a year, not monthly, not weekly but daily.
+Let the cross be our banner as we engage against the enemy.
 We must be a soldier of Christ who are always ready to go forth when Jesus, our Commander-in-chief tells us to go.
 And lastly, we must follow Jesus.
 To follow Jesus is to be the son of the Father.
 Holiness must be our ultimate goal.

-For us to be true disciple, we must have relationship with Christians.
+For us to be true disciples, we must have relationship with Christians.
 As we consider ourselves Christians, God is asking us to be in good relationship with others.
 St. Paul addresses Epaphroditus as brother, co-worker and fellow soldier.
 Therefore, we must also do the same.
 First, we must be brothers to one another by being there all the times, even in hard times or victories.
-Our presence must be felt always.
+Our presence must always be felt.
 We must help one another.
 We must build one another towards Christ.
-Second, we have to be co-workers.
-Co-workers in bringing the Good News of salvation to a lot of people especially those who don’t know Christ.
+Second, we have to be co-workers – co-workers in bringing the Good News of salvation to all people especially those who don’t know Christ.
 We must strive hard together as we respond to new evangelization.
 And lastly, we have to be comrades-in-arms.
-As we engage in this spiritual warfare, we need one another if fighting this battle.
+As we engage in this spiritual warfare, we need one another in order to fight this battle.
 We have to be ready at all times.

-For us to be true disciple, we must have relationship with the world.
+For us to become true disciples, we must have a relationship with the world.
 First and foremost, we must strengthen our relationship with our family.
 We must be very true to our identity as Missionary Families of Christ.
 If we want to make a change in this world, let us start it with our family.
-During this time of crisis, God needed us the more.
-In this time that Churches are closed, no sacraments are being given the more we need to be missionaries to the world.
+During this time of crisis, God needs us all the more.
+In this time that the Churches are closed, no sacraments are being given to the public, the more that we need to be missionaries to the world.
 We need brave souls that can engage even in the digital highways.
-In this time that following Christ is a hard because of doubts, fears and grief, the more that we need to strengthen ourselves believing that God is with us.
+In this time when following Christ is hard because of doubts, fears and grief, the more that we need to strengthen ourselves believing that God is with us.